mertcetiin/Portfolio/README.md

 # React + TypeScript + Vite

-#
+# Portfolio

-This project contains an e-commerce application created using React and TypeScript and developed with Zustand, a state management library.
+This project contains a React TSX application used to create my personal portfolio website.

 ## Project Screenshot